vansh-seth/Web-tech-lab/Notes-CSS/Fonts/Readme.md

 Before publishing a website, always test font appearances across different browsers and devices.
 Additionally, ensure to include fallback fonts for consistent rendering.

----

-Feel free to adjust the formatting or wording as needed!